benhe119/platform-docs/readme.md

 PolyLogyx Endpoint Platform - Endpoint Monitoring at scale
 ===========================================================

-The PolyLogyx Endpoint Visibility and Control Platform is a sophisticated, flexible and extensbile endpoint monitoring and response platform.
+The PolyLogyx Endpoint Visibility and Control Platform is a sophisticated, flexible and extensible endpoint monitoring platform.
 It can be deployed in cloud or on-prem with equal ease.
-It provides endpoint monitoring and visibility, threat detection and incident response for Security operating Centres (SOCs).
+It provides endpoint monitoring and visibility and threat detection for Security operating Centres (SOCs).
 To request a trial copy of the platform, please email to open@polylogyx.com

 Intended Audience
 ------------------

 This guide is designed for security analysts and Security Operations Center (SOC) teams who manage and maintain enterprise security.
-To use this guide effectively, you should be familiar with Microsoft Windows and Ubuntu operating systems.
+To use this guide effectively, you should be familiar with the Microsoft Windows and Ubuntu operating systems.

 Features